claus-e-andersen/clanTopas/README.md

                            fn.scorer="Phasespace1",
                            what="Phasespace",
                            what2="Phasespace.z.minus")

+# Alternatively, you can do the same thing without splitting the file name into fn.main
+and fn.scorer.
+This can be done as follows:

+df <-read.topas.phasespace(pn.full,
+                           "",
+                           fn.scorer="Four-pi-detector-10011-Phasespace1",
+                           what="Phasespace",
+                           what2="Phasespace.z.minus")

 # The meta data what and what2 are just for your own use, and can be ignored if you do not want them.
 ```